TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

            If a collapsed record is clicked, the currently open one collapses and the clicked one expands.

-         - *newRecordLinkAddTitle* (boolean) Adds the title of the foreign\_table to the "New record" link.false: "Create new"true: "Create new <title of foreign\_table>", e.g. "Create new address"
+         - *newRecordLinkAddTitle* (boolean) Adds the title of the :ref:`foreign_table <columns-inline-properties-foreign-table>` to the "New record" link.

+           -  false: "Create new"
+           -  true: "Create new <title of foreign\_table>", e.g. "Create new address"

          - *newRecordLinkPosition* (string) **Deprecated** : use
            *levelLinksPosition* instead